 Homeowners of America Insurance Company offers a typical number of discounts to its policyholders.
 However, the availability of the discounts will depend on the state where you reside.
 For example, Texas homeowners have all but one discount available to them, while South Carolina homeowners are limited to five discounts.

-Customer reviews of HOAIC are largely negative.
+Customer reviews of HOAIC trend toward being negative.
 Customers complain about a slow and unresponsive claims department.
-Policyholders that submit a claim commonly state that their insurance coverage was canceled shortly after.
-While customer complaints about the claims process are common among most insurance companies, the frequency of occurrences in Homeowners of America Insurance Company’s customer reviews lends credence to the statements.
+That said, customer complaints about the claims process are common among most insurance companies.

 If you need to file a claim with Homeowners of America, you can do so by calling 1-866-407-9896.
 You can also e-mail the claims department or submit an online form through the claims center.
 An HOAIC representative will follow up with you in regards to the claim.

-HOAICy has a below average number of customer complaints.
-The National Association of Insurance Commissioners (NAIC) gave HOAIC a complaint rating of 0.49, approximately 0.51 less than the national median.
-Meaning that, in the last year HOAIC received substantially less complaints than the typical insurance company.
+HOAIC has a low average number of customer complaints.
+The National Association of Insurance Commissioners (NAIC) gave HOAIC a complaint rating of 0.30, approximately 0.70 less than the national median, meaning that in the last year, HOAIC received substantially fewer complaints than the typical insurance company.

 An insurance company's financial strength is important for prospective policyholders because it points to the company’s ability to pay out claims.
 HOAIC isn’t currently rated by A.M.
 Best Rating Services, the rating service used by most insurers.
-However, in a recent financial statement filing, the company states that is has ever applied for a rating, as it believes it would be rated poorly at its current size.
+The company did receive an A rating (exceptional) for financial stability from Demotech, a different rating service.